In the guide

 You do not have to accept all of the above forms of identification and it may be best to exclude any type of document that your staff are not familiar with.

 Some young people may present false identification cards so it is advisable to also check the look and feel of a card.
-For example, the PASS hologram should be an integral part of a PASS card and not an add-on.
+For example, the PASS hologram must be an integral part of a PASS card and not an add-on.

-If the person cannot prove that they are at least the minimum legal age - or if you are in any doubt - the sale should be refused.
+If the person cannot prove that they are at least the minimum legal age - or if you are in any doubt - refuse the sale.

 Operate an age verification policy